chiabingxuan/Celebrity-Facial-Recognition-AI/README.md

 Using PyTorch, an inbuilt ResNet18 convolutional neural network (CNN) was trained further via transfer learning, enabling it to identify the faces of 105 celebrities (`list_of_celebrities.txt` contains the names of all 105 celebrities).

 ## Methodology
-Image data was sourced from the ["Pins Face Recognition" dataset](https://www.kaggle.com/datasets/hereisburak/pins-face-recognition), which consisted of 17534 faces belonging to 105 celebrities. `setup.py` was the Python script used to format the data appropriately, before splitting them into training and testing datasets.
+Image data was sourced from the ["Pins Face Recognition" dataset](https://www.kaggle.com/datasets/hereisburak/pins-face-recognition), which contains 17534 cropped images of 105 celebrities. `setup.py` was the Python script used to format the data appropriately, before splitting them into training and testing datasets.
 The train-test split used was 75% for training and 25% for testing.

 The transform used on the training data was as follows:
 ```